Webinar: Good Chemistry – Do Chemists Need Ethics?

 Aug 16, 2021

-The European Chemical Society, EuChemS, is pleased to invite you to the webinar “Good Chemistry – Do Chemists Need Ethics?”, that will be held on Thursday 7 October 2021 (10:00 a.m.
+The European Chemical Society, EuChemS, organised the webinar “Good Chemistry – Do Chemists Need Ethics?”, that was held on Thursday 7 October 2021 (10:00 a.m.
 CEST).

-This online event is organised in collaboration with the EuChemS Working Party on Ethics in Chemistry.
-This event will be chaired by Dr. Jan Mehlich (recipient of the 2020 EuChemS Award for Service and member of the EuChemS Working Party on Ethics in Chemistry).
+This online event was organised in collaboration with the EuChemS Working Party on Ethics in Chemistry.
+This event was chaired by Dr. Jan Mehlich (recipient of the 2020 EuChemS Award for Service and member of the EuChemS Working Party on Ethics in Chemistry).

 Objectives of the webinar